CORAL REEF LIFE - CLOSEUP

 Reef-building corals require warm water conditions to survive.
 Different corals living in different regions can withstand various temperature fluctuations.
 However, corals generally grow best in water temperatures of 70–85°F. Our warming oceans are posing a life-threatening problem to the coral's existence.

-Corals are sensitive to pollution and sediments.
+Corals and coral reef life are sensitive to pollution and sediments.
 Sediment can create cloudy water and be deposited on corals, blocking out the sun and harming the polyps.
 Wastewater and fertilizers discharged into the ocean near the reef can contain too many nutrients that cause seaweeds to overgrow the reef.